James Earl Jones: 2000–2009: Career honors and other roles

 Jones guest-starred in many television shows over the years, including for NBC's Law & Order, and Frasier, ABC's Lois & Clark: The New Adventures of Superman, Fox's medical drama House, and CBS' The Big Bang Theory and Two and a Half Men.

 In 2002, Jones received Kennedy Center Honors at the John F. Kennedy Center in Washington, D.C.
-Also at the ceremony were fellow honorees Paul Simon, Elizabeth Taylor, and Chita Rivera.
+At the ceremony were fellow honorees Paul Simon, Elizabeth Taylor, and Chita Rivera.
 President George W. Bush joked, "People say that the voice of the president is the most easily recognized voice in America.
 Well, I'm not going to make that claim in the presence of James Earl Jones."
 Those there to honor Jones included Sidney Poitier, Kelsey Grammer, Charles S. Dutton, and Courtney B. Vance.

-He also voiced the CNN tagline, "This is CNN", as a part of the network's tenth anniversary in 1990.
+He voiced the CNN tagline, "This is CNN", as a part of the network's tenth anniversary in 1990.
 As of 2024, the tagline is still used by CNN.
 He lent his voice to the opening for NBC's coverage of the 2000 and 2004 Summer Olympics.
 Jones narrated all 27 books of the New Testament in the audiobook James Earl Jones Reads the New Testament.
 Although uncredited, Jones's voice is possibly heard as Darth Vader at the conclusion of Star Wars: Episode III – Revenge of the Sith (2005).
 When specifically asked whether he had supplied the voice, possibly from a previous recording, Jones told Newsday: "You'd have to ask Lucas about that.
 I don't know."

 On April 7, 2005, Jones and Leslie Uggams headed the cast in an African-American Broadway revival version of On Golden Pond, directed by Leonard Foglia and produced by Jeffrey Finn.
 In February 2008, he starred on Broadway as Big Daddy in a limited-run, all-African-American production of Tennessee Williams' Pulitzer Prize-winning drama Cat on a Hot Tin Roof, directed by Debbie Allen and staged at the Broadhurst Theatre.
 In November 2009, James reprised the role of Big Daddy in Cat On A Hot Tin Roof at the Novello Theatre in London's West End.
 That production also starred Sanaa Lathan as Maggie, Phylicia Rashad as Big Mamma, and Adrian Lester as Brick.

 In 2009, for his work on film and television, Jones was presented with the Screen Actors Guild Life Achievement Award by Forest Whitaker.